John Wood was born in Burnley, Lancashire in 1891

 In 1911, John, age 20, now one of six children at home at 24 Shaw St, Burnley with his parents.
 Like his father, 22 year old older brother George and younger sisters Mary (19) and Agnes (16) he was a cotton weaver.

 On 5 July 1913, three weeks short of his 23rd birthday John married 21 year old Jane Haworth, the daughter of a chimney-sweep at St.James Parish Church, Bathesda St, Burnley.
-Both John and Jane were working as cotton weavers.
+Both John and Jane were working as cotton weavers and they lived at 18 Bush Street, Burnley.

 That September his son John was born (8 September 1916).

 Wounded in action during the Battle of Arras the following year (April/May 1917), John was invalided home.
-He then returnied to the front where he fought in the 3rd Battle of Ypres.
+He then returned to the front where he fought in the 3rd Battle of Ypres.

 John was killed in action by shell fire during the relief of his battalion in the Poelcapelle-Staden Railway sector, Ypres Salient 9 November 1917.